 In the case of listed companies, in order to make a solicitation of voting by proxy, one must follow the procedures set forth in the FISCMA.
 For example, a solicitor must provide a proxy form and reference documents to the one being solicited in a certain way and submit the documents to the FSC and KRX no later than two business days prior to the date of delivery, and the documents should be kept in a certain place where they are accessible to the general public.

 Squeeze-out of minority shareholders at fair value is possible in Korea.
 However, a squeeze-out is only permissible if the major shareholder owns at least 95% of the outstanding shares (the number of shares held by subsidiaries is aggregated) and complies with certain procedures.
 Whilst the squeeze-out mechanism was used for some time at the early stage of its introduction in 2012, it has not been frequently used thereafter.
-This is because it is not easy to acquire 100% of stocks of shareholders who are unreachable or dispute the amount of the purchase price, and it takes a long time to complete the procedure.
+Following the Supreme Court decision of 2020, it is expected that use of the squeeze-out method will be further reduced (see 3.2 Significant Changes to Takeover Law).